Kash-Pandz/MD_SIMULATION/README.md

 ### 2. protein-ligand system preparation

 The `python prepare_protein_ligand_complex.py` script allows a protein-ligand system to be setup, minimised and converted to gromacs format.
 The ligand AMBER FF parameters are derived using antechamber.
+If RESP charges required, `utils/resp.py` can be used.
+This script assigns RESP charges using Psi4.

 The following command can be used to obtain the AMBER prmtop and inpcrd files: